26 Fun Things to Do in Edinburgh with Kids (Free Options)

 13. Climb Scott Monument

-Located at the east of the park, you can climb the 287 steps for view of the city.
+Located at the east of the park, you can climb the 287 steps for a view of the city.

 Scott Monument Edinburgh New Town Piper Princes Street Gardens_